ARKO SEN

 Brand showcase

 2019 to present.
-Building and owning a code ready design system, leading a team of 4 designers, 8 devs/testers and serving over 10 products.
+Building and owning a code ready design system, led a team of 12, shipped 3+ major versions, grew adopters from 3 to 12+ delivering over 30% cost savings, reducing bug reports by 90%.

 Codename: Patronus.